smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

    readability.
 The limited ability of humans to treat complexity :cite:`Marois2005capacity` implies that error susceptibility of regular expressions increases with their complexity.
-Thus, defining meaningful sub-patterns is the basis for a robust lexer construction--divide and conquer.
+Thus, defining meaningful sub-patterns is the basis for a robust lexer construction.
+Divide and conquer!

 .. data:: token